 All SNSA coaches who do not have a USSF coach license are strongly encouraged to attend an SNSA Coach Clinic appropriate to the age level in which they are coaching.
 SNSA Coach Clinis are free and include a classroom component and a field training component.

-All beginner coaches in the U5-U8 age divisions should have a Level 1 certificate (Equivalent to USSF Mod 1).
+All beginner coaches in the U5-U8 age divisions should attend a Level 1 clinic (Equivalent to USSF Mod 1).
 SNSA offers a Level 1 class prior to the beginning of each season.

 In most cases, Level 1 attendees are parents who volunteer or are volunteered to act as coaches when their children first start to play soccer.
 For those parents who have limited or no playing experience, the position of coach understandably can be quite intimidating.
 The function of the Level 1 course is to help remove some of that fear by providing the information a coach requires to teach the game at this most important level.
 The course emphasis is on age appropriate training and management of young players.
 At this early stage of development for both the coach and the player, the players will learn much more about the game itself than from the coach.

-All coaches of teams in the U9-U14 age divisions that do not have a USSF license should attend the Level 2 clinic (Equivalent to USSF Mod 2).
+Coaches of teams in the U9-U14 age divisions that do not have a USSF license should attend the Level 2 clinic (Equivalent to USSF Mod 2).
 SNSA offers a Level 2 class prior to the beginning of each season.
 The course emphasizes fundamental information related to the U9-U12 age groups, including warm-ups/conditioning, technical skill development and introduction to coaching tactical concepts.